Roy Wang: Social activities

-On 18 May 2016, Roy was appointed as "Chongqing Civilized Tourism Public Welfare Ambassador".
+On 18 May 2016, Wang was appointed as Chongqing Civilized Tourism's public welfare ambassador.

-In December 2016, Roy worked with the UN China Youth group to promote the "Imagine 2030" campaign, which aims at encouraging the young generation in China.
+In December 2016, Wang worked with the UN China Youth group to promote the "Imagine 2030" campaign, which aims at encouraging the young generation in China.
 He was recognized for his contributions at the closing ceremony by receiving a special award.

-Roy was one of the delegates representing China at the 6th United Nations Economic and Social Council (ECOSOC) youth forum, held in January 2017.
+Wang was one of the delegates representing China at the 6th United Nations Economic and Social Council (ECOSOC) youth forum, held in January 2017.
 He spoke at the event as the representative of the United Nations Imagine 2030 Campaign, calling for equal access to quality education worldwide.

-For a consecutive second year, Roy represented China at the United Nations ECOSOC youth forum held in New York UN headquarters, in his role as UNICEF Special Advocate for Education.
+For a consecutive second year, Wang represented China at the United Nations ECOSOC youth forum held in New York UN headquarters, in his role as UNICEF Special Advocate for Education.

 Charity foundation

-On 27 October 2017, Roy announced that he has set up his own charity foundation called "Yuan Foundation" and that the first initiative has been carried out to help elderly with cataract regain their sight.
+On 27 October 2017, Wang announced that he has set up his own charity foundation called Yuan Foundation and that the first initiative has been carried out to help elderly with cataract regain their sight.
 The second initiative was to raise funds for children with Neuroblastoma.

 On 5 February 2018, he became a columnist for Global People, a comprehensive current affairs magazine sponsored by People's Daily.
-In addition, Wang Yuan opened an exclusive column each month known as "Wang Yuan Says".
-During the anniversary of the Yuan Foundation on 27 October, a breakdown of income and expenditure was released, including the income from Wang Yuan's album "song for you", the income from the Global People column, and the income from the live broadcast.
+In addition, Wang opened an exclusive column each month known as "Wang Yuan Says".
+During the anniversary of the Yuan Foundation on 27 October, a breakdown of income and expenditure was released, including the income from Wang Yuan's album Song for You, the income from the Global People column, and the income from the live broadcast.